boldry/NinjaBusiness/templates/investor_collateral/ai_prompts/00_ORCHESTRATOR_PROMPT.md

 ### For Each Stage:

 1. **Pre-Flight Check**
+   - **Auto-detect existing files**: Check project folder for any existing output files matching the naming pattern
-   - Verify all dependency stages are complete
+   - **Verify all dependency stages are complete**: Check if required input files exist
-   - Confirm all required input files are available
+   - **Confirm all required input files are available**: If files are missing, check if they can be found in the project folder
-   - Display what will be generated in this stage
+   - **Display what will be generated in this stage**: Show what will be created
+   - **If output file already exists**: Ask user if they want to overwrite or skip this stage

 2. **Load Stage Prompt**
-   - Load the appropriate prompt (01-10)
+   - Load the appropriate prompt (01-11)
    - Include workflow context
    - Provide any user-supplied documents